Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

 You may want to consider starting your investment strategy after you’ve:

 • Built your emergency savings.
 Savings should come first.
-Before investing, try to make sure you have a separate low-risk, low-return account you can use to cover expenses during an unforeseen event — typically at least three to six months worth of living expenses.
+Before investing, try to make sure you have a separate low-risk, liquid account you can use to cover expenses during an unforeseen event — typically at least three to six months worth of living expenses held in cash.

 • Maxed out your 401(k) and IRA.
 If your long-term goals include a comfortable retirement and you’re already contributing the maximum amount to your retirement accounts, it may be an appropriate time to explore additional investment types.